slemire/slemire.github.io/_posts/2020-07-11-htb-writeup-book.md

 ![](/assets/images/htb-writeup-book/payload2.png)

-We have acces to his SSH private key but I'm missing some of the output on the right because of the default font used.
+We have access to his SSH private key but I'm missing some of the output on the right because of the default font used.

 ![](/assets/images/htb-writeup-book/fileread2.png)